Abaqus-Voronoi-toolbox/Abaqus_Voronoi_toolbox/README.md

 # Abaqus_Voronoi_toolbox
 Installing this ABAQUS toolbox is very simple:

-• Download the zipped file named ‘Abaqus_Voronoi_toolbox.zip’ from github link (https://github.com/Abaqus-Voronoitoolbox/Abaqus_Voronoi_toolbox),
+• Download the zipped file named ‘Abaqus_Voronoi_toolbox.zip’,

 • Unpack the zip file in a directory,